Water Department

 General Facts:

-• According to the 2011 Census the population of South River has gone down from the year 2006 by 20 people, and we are now at a population of 1,049 people.
+- According to the 2021 Census the population of South River 1101 people.
 Prior to the installation of water meters, the population was decreasing, while our water use was increasing.
-The village has used 73601 m³ in the first 10 months of 2014 and current data suggests water consumption is decreasing since the installation of water meters.

 Administration: